davestephens/ansible-nas/README.md

 * An awesome dashboard to your home server (Heimdall)
 * Any number of Samba shares for you to store your stuff
 * A BitTorrent client
-* Various media management tools - Sonarr, Sickrage, CouchPotato, Radarr
+* Various media management tools - Sonarr, Sickchill, CouchPotato, Radarr
 * Media streaming via Plex or Emby
 * Music streaming with Airsonic
 * An RSS newsfeed reader - Miniflux